5 Steps to Optimize Website Navigation

 2. Use Clickable Links and Limit Drop-Down Menus

 Drop-down menus feel appropriate on desktop devices with large screens.
-On mobile devices, however, they quickly crowd the visual field and often get in the way of other website elements — a single mistaken tap can lead the user to give up, close their browser, and get on with their day.
+On mobile devices, however, they quickly crowd the visual field and often get in the way of other website elements.
+A single mistaken tap can lead users to give up, close their browsers, and get on with their day.

 3. Design for Web Accessibility

-In short, while you can’t predict and serve every potential accessibility need, there are certain things you can do.
-For instance, you can implement visual and audio alternatives and make sure you have alt text available for every clickable image.
+There is a near-limitless set of potential disabilities that might make accessible navigation options necessary.
+While you can’t predict and serve every potential accessibility need, there are certain things you can do.
+For instance, you can implement visual and audio alternatives and ensure you have alt text available for every clickable image.
 Every small step counts.

 4. Don’t Hide Your Website’s Search Bar